What Does a Medical Lab Technician Do? (A Closer Look)

-You’ve heard about the exciting career opportunity in the healthcare industry, but you don’t exactly picture yourself as a nurse.
+You’ve heard about the exciting growth in the healthcare industry, but you don’t exactly picture yourself as a doctor or nurse.
 It’s important to know that not all healthcare careers involve direct patient care.
-There are in-demand opportunities in the field that allow you to work behind-the-scenes while still having a positive impact on people’s health.
+There are in-demand opportunities in the field that allow you to work behind-the-scenes while still having a positive impact on people’s health

-Becoming a medical lab tech (MLT) is one of those opportunities.
-The bright future of this field is indicated by the 18 percent projected increase in jobs through 2024, according to the Bureau of Labor Statistics (BLS).
-This is more than twice the average rate for all occupations.
+Becoming a medical laboratory technician (MLT) is one of those opportunities.
+The bright future of this field is indicated by the estimated 11 percent increase in employment for medical lab technicians through 2028, according to the Bureau of Labor Statistics (BLS).1 That’s more than two times the projected average for all occupations.

 That stat alone should pique your interest about this career.
 But it’s not enough to make up your mind.
-Before choosing to pursue this profession, you need to be able to answer the following question: What does a medical lab tech do?
+Before committing to pursue this profession, you need to be able to answer the following question: What does a medical lab technician do?

-What role does a medical lab tech play in the healthcare field?
+What role does a medical lab technician play in the healthcare field?

-Hospitals and doctors’ offices wouldn’t be the same without medical lab technicians.
-MLTs are a critical component of a functioning healthcare facility.
+Hospitals and doctors’ offices depend on the important work of medical lab technicians.
+These professionals are a critical component of a well-functioning healthcare facility.
 They work under the supervision of physicians, lab managers or lab technologists to conduct lab tests on specimens.
 The work they do behind-the-scenes helps doctors detect diseases or illnesses and determine treatment options.

 Now let’s get into some more specific job duties.

-What does a medical lab tech actually do?
+What does a medical lab technician do exactly?

-You know medical lab techs perform lab tests, but what does that actually mean?
+You know medical lab technicians perform lab tests, but what does that actually mean?

-Simply put, these tests are chemical analyses of body fluids–such as blood or urine–using a microscope or automatic analyzer.
-These tools help MLTs detect abnormalities or diseases, using a computer to enter their findings throughout the process.
-These chemical analyses are considered to be a core job duty, but MLTs also use mechanical and electrical devices to ensure their test results conform to specifications.
+Simply put, these tests are chemical analyses of body fluids–such as blood or urine–using a microscope or other advanced lab equipment.
+These tools help medical lab technicians detect abnormalities or diseases, which are then recorded and reported in computer systems.
+These chemical analyses are considered to be a core job duty, but they also use mechanical and electrical devices to ensure their test results conform to specifications.

-Medical lab technicians are also tasked with the following:
+Medical lab technicians are also tasked with the following:1

-- Setting up, maintaining, calibrating, cleaning and testing the sterility of medical lab equipment
+- Setting up, maintaining, calibrating, cleaning and testing the sterility of lab equipment

 - Preparing solutions or reagents to be combined with samples